-The SENCo regularly contacts parents to keep them updated with any issues or consideration of new strategies.
-Parents can contact or make an appointment to see or talk with the SENCo at any convenient time if they have a concern or need advice.
+The SENDCo regularly contacts parents to keep them updated with any issues or consideration of new strategies.
+Parents can contact or make an appointment to see or talk with the SENDCo at any convenient time if they have a concern or need advice.
+Monthly SEND clinics are held and parents can make appointments via the office for face to face or telephone appointments.
 Termly meetings are arranged with the class teacher to discuss outcomes and objectives, and any new strategies or interventions are discussed.
-Parents of children who have an Education Health and Care Plan (EHC Plan) are invited to discuss their child's progress at the annual review
+Parents of children who have an Education Health and Care Plan (EHC Plan) are invited to discuss their child's progress at the annual review.